In this article...

 In addition to simply posing these questions directly to vendors, the following resources can help you find the answers you need:

-Remember, choosing a vendor is not a popularity contest — there are many lesser-known or niche players that offer reliable functionality and a solid user experience.
-But it’s important that vendors have a proven track record, strong customer support, and standard integrations.
+Remember, choosing a vendor is not a popularity contest — many lesser-known or niche players offer reliable functionality and a solid user experience.
+But choose a vendor that has a proven track record, strong customer support, and standard integrations.

-Though the core functions of all learning management software are similar, there is additional functionality or vendor qualifications that different business sizes might look for.
+Though the core functions of all learning management software are similar, businesses of different sizes might look for additional functionality or vendor qualifications.
 Let’s examine some of those differentiators below.

 For large organizations, a learning management system that integrates with existing HR or ERP systems is necessary.
 A full HRIS or HCM system from a single vendor generally has a lower total cost of ownership when compared to implementing and integrating systems from separate vendors.
 With such large workforces, enterprise organizations benefit from suites that incorporate multiple modules in order to standardize internal processes and connect data.

 At minimum, an enterprise LMS vendor should offer a full talent management suite.
 If a vendor doesn’t offer HR administration functionality as well, then integration with a common HCM system is critical.
 Additionally, enterprise managers will need strong collaboration features that facilitate sharing employee data across departments.
 Enterprises may also prefer an LMS that offers a customizable or white-labeled learning portal interface.